 AUT is proud to be one of the world's best modern universities.
-Times Higher Education has ranked us in the top 1% of universities in the world, the top 50 universities under 50 years of age, the top 5% of universities for social impact, and number one in Aotearoa New Zealand for international outlook.
+Times Higher Education has ranked us in the top 1% of universities in the world, the top 100 universities under 50 years of age and number one in Aotearoa New Zealand for international outlook.
 Study with us and you'll join New Zealand's most diverse and vibrant university, and develop the skills for rewarding careers in a wide range of industries and professions.
 In our architecture and built environment programmes you learn to design environments that recognise indigenous values and address Auckland's rapid population growth, as well as global issues like housing affordability, global warming and homelessness.
 AUT is where talent meets opportunity, and we're proud of the success of our students, in Aotearoa and around the world.